rafalkrzysiak/Benchtop-Thermal-Imager/README.md

+## Currently organizing the code to be less messy.
+If wanting access or discuss about code, please visit https://rafalkrzysiak.github.io/ for contact info.
+I will be more than happy to respond.

 # 🧪 Benchtop Thermal Imager

 A compact, Raspberry Pi-powered thermal imaging system built for benchtop use.
 It features the **Adafruit MLX90640 IR Thermal Camera (55° FOV)**, a **Raspberry Pi 4B**, and a **7" capacitive touch display**, all integrated into a simple user-friendly setup.
 Designed for educational, DIY, and light industrial applications.